A blog post by Jeff Woodward, Director of Client Productions

 “Use the right tool for the right job in the right way”.
 What does that mean when you’re building online educational experiences?
 At Onlea, we believe in creating everything we do with intent.
 That means there are no small decisions when we’re preparing to produce a course.
 Most recently we began filming for a new MOOC we’re making with the University of Alberta called Bugs 101.

-What that means if we’re filming a wide variety of objects and creatures out in the field this summer Frame-22-08-2018-02-06-19and I’d like to talk about the tools we’re using to capture those images.
+What that means if we’re filming a wide variety of objects and creatures out in the field this summer and I’d like to talk about the tools we’re using to capture those images.
 Lenses are the eyes for our learners and with a subject like insects it’s incredibly important that you’ve got good eyes.
 With that in mind I thought I’d share the inventory of image capturing tools we’re using on our filming this summer for Bugs 101.

 Studio Filming: